-Dota 2 was first released as an invite-only beta in November 2011, during Gamescom 2011.
-It was formally launched July 9, 2013, but access was gated via a queue system, until December 16, 2013.
-Dota 2 was also distributed as a standalone game in some regions, published by Perfect World in China, and Nexon in Japan and South Korea.
+Dota 2 originally received an invite-only beta in November 2011, during Gamescom 2011.
+It was formally launched July 9, 2013, but access was gated via a queue system until December 16, 2013.
+It was also distributed as a standalone game in some regions, with Perfect World publishing the game in China, and Nexon publishing the game in both Japan and South Korea.
+The game also received spin-offs, including the 2018 digital card game Artifact and the 2020 "auto-battler" game Dota Underlords.

 Dota 2 plays similar to its mod predecessor DotA: Allstars, where five players control individual hero characters and defend their base against waves of computer-controlled monsters, or creeps, and five opposing player-controlled heroes.
 The objective is to destroy the opposing team's towers and ultimately, their Ancient.
 Players earn gold and experience by killing creeps and other heroes, and can buy items and equipment to boost their heroes and aid their team within each match.